Above, Schloss Schwieben, Public domain, Unknown, Wikimedia Commons

 Old postcard, Schwieben.
 Source: image sent by email to Clare Weissenberg, pers. archive

-The place names mentioned throughout this website can seem a little complex at first.
-The first problem is probably one of language.
-When Werner and his family lived here, the place names were in German; now, they are in Polish.
+The place names mentioned throughout this website may seem a little confusing.
+When Werner and his family lived here, the place names were in German; now, they are Polish.

-Hopefully, this short explanation has clarified sufficiently the reason for the different names, throughout, although I have tended to use the old German form primarily, because this is what is given in all our letters and documents.
-Where I need to locate places on a map, however, or where I feel readers may wish to do so, I have also provided the current Polish use.
+Throughout, I have tended to use the old German names primarily, because this is what is given in our family letters and documents.
+Where I need to locate places on a map, however, or where I feel it is otherwise helpful, I have also provided the present-day Polish names.